 NordVPN doesn’t cut any corners with security and privacy.
 They have completed third-party audits of their network confirming their security, while also passing two separate no-logs audits that validated their privacy policy.
 NordVPN is based in Panama, which is a great jurisdiction for privacy.
 All NordVPN apps come with built-in leak protection (kill switch) settings to keep traffic secure.

-- Double-VPN servers that encrypt traffic over two different locations.
+- Double-VPN servers encrypt traffic over two different locations.

-- Tor-over-VPN servers that add an additional layer of encryption with the Tor network.
+- Tor-over-VPN servers add an additional layer of encryption with the Tor network.

 - Obfuscated servers to conceal VPN traffic as regular HTTPS encryption (a good option if you need a VPN for China)

-- Leak protection settings (VPN kill switch) that are built into all NordVPN apps.
+- Leak protection settings (VPN kill switch) are built into all NordVPN apps.

 Fastest VPN for gaming (NO lag)